Observing a light dark matter beam with neutrino experiments: Introduction

 This paper aims to explore the sensitivity of existing (and future) experimental infrastructure for long-baseline neutrino experiments to light dark matter which forms part of a hidden sector interacting with the SM through the portals (\ref{portals}).
 At fixed targets, these interactions entail the production (along with the neutrinos) of a boosted dark matter beam through the generation and subsequent decay of GeV-scale mediators.
 As we will show below, existing data from high-luminosity experiments such as LSND and MiniBooNE already imposes stringent constraints on viable scenarios of MeV-scale dark matter, due to the limits on neutral-current-like scattering events off electrons and nuclei in the detector.
 While the idea of searching for exotics using fixed target facilities is certainly not new (see e.g. \cite{axions_exp,neutrino_exp,gluino_exp,unstable, losecco}), long-baseline neutrino facilities introduce a particular advantage for probing stable states in that the large mass of the (near-)detector can be utilized to observe scattering rather than just the results of a decay.
 We will argue that these facilities already provide the dominant constraints on many models of this type, and specifically those utilizing the vector portal ${\cal O}_{\rm SM} = F^Y_{\mu\nu}$ which are generally less constrained in other ways.
 In particular, for scenarios of MeV-scale dark matter which aim to explain the galactic 511~keV line, these constraints are generically more stringent than those derived from rare meson decays \cite{Fayet}.

 The rest of this paper is organized as follows.
 In section \ref{sec:Model}, we describe and motivate one of the most viable classes of MeV-scale hidden-sector dark matter, which interacts with the SM via the vector portal, and the parameter constraints from astrophysical and cosmological data.
 In section \ref{sec:DMProd}, we explain how the parameter space of this model may be probed at fixed target neutrino oscillation experiments and follow this with an analysis of the sensitivity of the LSND and MiniBooNE experiments.
-We conclude by contrasting this sensitivity with other limits that can be placed on MeV scale states, and explore possibilities for future progress, in section \ref{sec:Conc}.
+We conclude by contrasting this sensitivity with other limits that can be placed on MeV scale states, and explore possibilities for future progress, in section \ref{sec:Conc}.\footnote{[Note Added - August 12, 2013] The update includes a short section at the end, showing additional sensitivity plots, which aims to clarify the 90\% exclusion contours on the parameter space of the vector portal model from LSND's elastic scattering analysis \cite{lsnd_elastic}.}